yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 ![Read and write IOPS with one node stopped](/images/ce/fault-tolerance-dead-node.png)

+With the loss of the node, which also represents the loss of an entire failre domain (in this case, the zone), the cluster is now in an under-replicated state.

 Navigate to the [simulation application UI](http://127.0.0.1:8000/) to see the node removed from the network diagram when it is stopped.
 Note that it may take about 60s (1 minute) to display the updated network diagram.
 You can also notice a spike and drop in the latency and throughput, both of which resume immediately.

 ![Latency and throughput graph after dropping a node](/images/ce/fault-tolerance-latency-stoppednode.png)

-Loss of the node has no impact on the application because no data is lost; previously replicated data on the remaining nodes is used to serve application requests.
+Despite the loss of an entire failure domain, the loss of the node has no impact on the application because no data is lost; previously replicated data on the remaining nodes is used to serve application requests.

 ## Clean up